The benefits of a weighted blanket

 A weighted blanket?

 A weighted blanket is a very heavy blanket.
 Sounds logical, but that doesn't help you much.
-The weighted blanket is intentionally made heavier.
+The weighted blanket is deliberately made heavier.
 By lying under a weighted blanket, your body switches to 'rest mode'.
 This is due to Deep Pressure Stimulation (DPS).
 It's somewhat comparable to acupuncture.
 Only without the painful needles.
 The weight of the blanket presses on certain pressure points in your body.

 What are the benefits of a weighted blanket?